cloudflare/workers-sdk/packages/solarflare-theme/solarflare-quickstart.md

 ## Get up and running straight away

+- In the monorepo, you will need to open VSCode directly in `packages/solarflare-theme` to run the follow steps.
   - Press `F5` to open a new window with your extension loaded.
   - Open `File > Preferences > Color Themes` and pick your color theme.
   - Open a file that has a language associated.
 The languages' configured grammar will tokenize the text and assign 'scopes' to the tokens.
 To examine these scopes, invoke the `Developer: Inspect Editor Tokens and Scopes` command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).

 ## Make changes